 Audit Committee Supervision of Principal Accountant

 The Audit Committee acts pursuant to a written charter adopted by the Board.
 Pursuant to the Audit Committee Charter, the Audit Committee pre-approves the audit and permitted non-audit fees to be paid to the independent auditor, and authorizes on behalf of the Company the payment of such fees, or refuses such authorization.
+The Audit Committee is also empowered to delegate such authority to one or more of its members.
 The Audit Committee has delegated to its chairman the authority to approve performance of services on an interim basis.
-In the fiscal years ended December 31, 2021 and December 31, 2020, all services for which audit fees or audit related fees were paid were preapproved by the Audit Committee as a whole, or pursuant to such delegated authority.
+In the fiscal years ended December 31, 2022 and December 31, 2021, all services for which audit fees or audit related fees were paid were preapproved by the Audit Committee as a whole, or pursuant to such delegated authority.

 In the course of its meetings, the Audit Committee has considered whether the provision of the non-audit fees outlined above is compatible with maintaining the independence of the audit firm, and has concluded that such independence is not and was not impaired.

 THE BOARD RECOMMENDS A VOTE “FOR” RATIFICATION OF THE APPOINTMENT OF CROWE.

 PROPOSAL NO. 3 – NON-BINDING VOTE ON EXECUTIVE COMPENSATION